 Are there situations where reason has to win out over emotion?
 We have seen emotion overcome reason in the anti-vax movement.
 And we have seen the consequential outbreaks of illnesses: one Ohio school just announced that it can no longer allow religious exemptions for vaccinations.
 A headline in North Carolina reads, “School with high rate of vaccine exemptions faces state’s biggest chickenpox outbreak in over 20 years.”
 At that school, out of 152 students, 110 have never gotten the chickenpox vaccine.

-It is difficult to comprehend the magnitude of the changing climate’s effect on our world, and it difficult to imagine climate change’s future consequences.
+It is difficult to comprehend the magnitude of the changing climate’s effect on our world, and it is difficult to imagine climate change’s future consequences.
 The world’s leaders, for the most part, seem to understand that climate change is real and to accept that attempts to lessen its impact must cross national boundaries and party lines.
 The Paris Accord is their attempt to address their concerns globally.
 Responsibility applies to individuals as well as world leaders, though.
 And, when the future of the world is at stake, reason must win over emotion or politics.

 Photo Credit: “Beaufort Sea coastline” by ShoreZone on Flickr, 8/4/12 via a CC BY 2.0 license.